Our Research Framework

 Quality of Regeneration

 Regenerated tissue is not always equivalent to the original.
-We quantify structural recovery at the level of individual nerves, muscle fibers, and skin architecture to determine how completely the original tissue is restored and whether that completeness varies within a species, within an experiment, and across injury types.
-Variability in structural recovery is not noise — it is the signal.
+We quantify structural recovery at the level of individual nerves, end-organs, and skin architecture to determine how completely the original tissue is restored.
+Variability in structural recovery is not noise, it is the signal.
+Understanding what drives that variability is what makes the difference between an animal that restores function and one that compensates for its loss

 Does Structure Predict Function?

 When sensation or movement returns after injury, the standard interpretation is that regeneration worked.
 We ask whether that interpretation is justified.
-Using behavioral assays alongside histological measures, we test whether the degree of structural recovery predicts the degree of functional recovery, or whether the two dissociate.
-Dissociation would indicate compensation.
-When structural quality predicts functional outcome, we can call it restoration.
-In most cases, it is likely both.
+Using behavioral assays alongside histological and electrophysiological measures, we test whether the degree of structural reinnervation predicts the degree of functional recovery or whether the two dissociate.
+Dissociation tells us compensation is doing the work.
+Alignment tells us reinnervation succeeded.

 Key Publications